-If any of Alternatives 2-5 are chosen to eliminate gillnet endorsements, an appeals process would be established to provide a procedure for resolving disputes regarding eligibility to retain king mackerel gillnet endorsements.
-The only item subject to appeal is the accuracy landings used to determine whether the permit is eligible for renewal.
+With Alternatives 2-5, an appeals process would be established to provide a procedure for resolving disputes regarding eligibility to retain king mackerel gillnet endorsements.
+The only item subject to appeal is the accuracy of landings data used to determine whether the permit is eligible for renewal.
 Appeals based on hardship factors will not be considered.
 Landings data for appeals would be based on logbooks submitted to and received by the Southeast Fisheries Science Center for the years chosen in the preferred alternative.
 If logbooks are not available, state landings records may be used.